KatameRonin/KatameRonin.github.io/_news/announcement_2.md

 related_posts: false
 ---

-:man_teacher: Thrilled to begin my role as a Graduate Teaching Assistant for **CS 2064: Intermediate Programming in Python** at Virginia Tech!
-Looking forward to helping students strengthen their Python skills. 🐍✨
+:man_teacher: Thrilled to begin my role as a Graduate Teaching Assistant for **CS 2064: Intermediate Programming in Python** 🐍